kulics/koral/book-en/collection-type.md

 ```
 This will create a `[str]i32` type dictionary containing ` a, b, c` entries.

-If you need an explicit type of dictionary, you can also create it using type creation syntax.
+If you need an explicit type of dictionary, you can also create it using construct function.

 The dictionary type is represented by `[[type]type]`.